YosaiProject/yosai/doc/events.rst

 Event-Driven Architecture
 =========================
-Yosai features an event-driven architecture whereby events emitted during authentication, authorization, and session management trigger subsequent processing.
+Yosai features an event-driven architecture where events emitted during authentication, authorization, and session management trigger subsequent processing.

-Events are communicated using a publish-subscribe paradigm whereby a producer of an event emits the event to a channel (an internal Event Bus) that relays the event to consumers who have subscribed to the event's topic.
+Events are communicated using a publish-subscribe paradigm.
+An event publisher emits the event to a channel (an internal Event Bus) that relays the event to consumers who have subscribed to the event's topic.
 The EventBus is a singleton shared throughout the running instance of Yosai.

 image:  http://pubsub.sourceforge.net/_images/pubsub_concept.png